erlaudaykiran/devops/README.md

 # devops
-this is my devops lab
+This is my Devops Lab